Here’s why we all should consider drinking coconut water kefir: For kidney stone prevention

-Originally from the Caucasus Mountains in the former Soviet Union in Central Asia, the word kefir derives from the Turkish word “Keyif,” which means “good feeling."
-(1)
+- Originally from the Caucasus Mountains in the former Soviet Union in Central Asia, the word kefir derives from the Turkish word “Keyif,” which means “good feeling.”4

-Since many of us on the Body Ecology Diet are in the initial stages of healing the gut, Donna developed a way to enjoy kefir that doesn’t involve milk or potentially irritating proteins found in milk, like casein.
+- Since many of us on the Body Ecology Diet are in the initial stages of healing the gut, Donna developed a way to benefit from the beneficial bacteria and yeast in a traditional kefir culture that doesn’t involve the potentially irritating proteins of casein found in milk.

-Coconut water kefir contains the beneficial microbes that are found in traditional kefir.
-It also offers all the benefits of raw, living coconut water.
+- Dairy-free coconut water kefir contains the beneficial microbes found in traditional kefir yet offers all the benefits of raw, living coconut water.

-Because coconut water kefir is fermented, beneficial bacteria and yeast transform the natural sugars found in coconut water — releasing powerful metabolites that often benefit the human body.
-The World Health Organization tells us that probiotics are, "Live micro-organisms which, when administered in adequate amounts, confer a health benefit on the host.”
+Because coconut water kefir is fermented, beneficial bacteria and yeast transform the natural sugars found in coconut water — releasing powerful metabolites that can benefit the human body.
+Or, as the World Health Organization describes it, these beneficial bacteria (probiotics) are “live micro-organisms which, when administered in adequate amounts, confer a health benefit on the host.”5